ajs-voices/once-upon-a-dream/scenes/010-pumpkin-pie.md

 He chuckled.
 "I noticed.
 Then you got lost in thought."

 "I was just thinking about holiday traditions."
 I looked up at Alex and into his baby blues.
 Fuck I could look at them all day.
 I didn't look away this time as I brought the fork to my mouth.
-I almost spit it out but swuallowed instead then pushed the plate away.
+I almost spit it out but swallowed instead then pushed the plate away.
 Yeah not exactly what I wanted.

 "Not good?"
 Alex asked.